Here I find answers to my questions

 Yes, this is possible.
 In this case, please apply using your most recent transcript.
 And of course, once you've completed your studies, it's essential that you send us your final transcript as soon as possible.

 **With the exception of your final transcript, we will not begin reviewing your application until we've received your application in full, so please make sure to submit your application only if you have all documents prepared that are listed on our website.

 How are student slots awarded at the Karls?
 Are they simply based on grades alone?

-Nope, student slots at the Karls are not only awarded according to the final grade point average, but according to a selection process that also factors in experiences, dispositions, and talents conducive to the objective of the study program, as well.
-For the purpose of examining personal qualifications, you will be invited to an individual admission colloquium – an interview with two representatives of the University – in the follow-up to your formal application; if your formal application meets our admission requirements, that is.
+No, student slots at the Karls are not only awarded according to the final grade point average, but according to a separate selection process that also factors in experiences, dispositions, and talents conducive to the objective of the study program, as well.
+For the purpose of examining personal qualifications, you will be invited to an individual admission interview with two representatives of the University if your formal application meets our admission requirements.

 How long does the application process take?

-We review applications on a rolling-basis and this means that you'll normally hear back from us within a few short weeks and on the day of your colloquium you should hear direct feedback as to whether you've been accepted or not.
+We review applications on a rolling-basis and this means that you'll normally hear back from us no later than one or two weeks after submitting it – or a lot faster if the semester start is close by.
+We will send you an interview date, and on the day after your interview as to whether you've been accepted or not.